Note on Nikan

-Then there is another approach, which so far as I can see puts the origins of nikan in a different context.
-This relates to the
+Then there is a second approach, which so far as I can see puts the origins of nikan in a different context.
+This invokes the

 Manchu verb series nikembi/nikebumbi, which relates loosely to ideas of providing physical support, being subordinate or dependent, being crude or inferior.
 As I note,

 terms like this sometimes have a tendency to take on an honorable meaning, as one sees in the case of Jurchen/Manchu Šigianu 史家奴 or --possibly-- the

 common Manchu name, Nikan.
 There is a phonological issue with this approach, which is the slide from front e to back a if this is etymologically-related to